MEDIAMATH USER POLICY

 - Sharing of Personal Data between Client and MediaMath as Controller.

+a.
 Client shall disclose Client Data to MediaMath on an independent controller to controller basis for the MediaMath Controller Purposes.

+b.
 MediaMath shall, in relation to any Client Data processed for MediaMath Controller Purposes:

 - notify Client if its Privacy Shield registration expires or terminates for any reason;